raevt/recursive-fwl/README.md

 When I first learned of this approach, I had a very rabbit-hole inducing thought: is it possible to recursively partial out regressions such that a multiple regression of any number of independent variables can be estimated with a series of simple linear regressions?

 Consider a regression model with one dependent variable and two independent variables.
 To estimate the coefficient on the first independent variable, we can run a simple linear regression of that variable on the other independent variable, and a second simple linear regression of the dependent variable on the residuals of that model.
-The coefficient on those residuals is the ceofficient of that independent variable in the multiple regression model.
+The coefficient on those residuals is the coefficient of that independent variable in the multiple regression model.

 ![Process for 2 independent variables](/images/two%20independent%20variables.png)